Il demonio

-Il demonio (English: The Demon) is a 1963 Italian horror film directed by Brunello Rondi.
+Il demonio (English: "The demon") is a 1963 Italian drama-horror film directed by Brunello Rondi.
 The film premiered at the 24th Venice International Film Festival.

 Plot

 Purificata "Purif" is a lonely, uninhibited young peasant living in a small village of Lucania, where she is treated as a pariah by the locals.
 Purif has an unhealthy obsession with Antonio, an engaged man, and makes desperate, inappropriate attempts to court him.
 Though attracted to Purif, Antonio denies her.
 On one occasion, Purif tricks Antonio into drinking wine laced with her blood, and then claims he is cursed to die.
 Purif continues to stalk Antonio, and watches his wedding procession from a distance, but goes into a rage outside the cathedral.

 While Antonio and his wife prepare to consummate the marriage, Puri attempts to place another curse outside the house using a dead cat, but is chased away by villagers who are monitoring at Antonio's behest.
 Puri flees outside of the town, and is met by a sheep herder who binds her arms and legs before raping her.
 The following morning, while bathing in a creek, Purif is greeted by Salvatore, an adolescent boy who has apparently recovered from a long illness.
 Shortly after having this encounter, Purif learns that Salvatore is on his deathbed, and that a priest has read him his last rites.

 Puri goes to Salvatore's home, where she finds the boy has just died, surrounded by family members.
 They accuse her of being a witch, and she is taken away by Father Tommaso.
 Puri, claiming she has spoken to Satan and is cursed due to her practice of witchcraft, is subsequently placed in the care of Zio Giuseppe, a local charlatan whom Puri's family believes can cleanse her soul; however, Giuseppe merely exploits the situation, using it as an opportunity to sexually violate Puri.
 After leaving Giuseppe's, Puri encounters Antonio plowing a field.
 She pleads with him, but he aggressively denies her, pushing her onto the ground and threatening her.